jbush001/NyuziProcessor/tests/cosimulation/README.md

 This directory contains scripts and programs to verify the hardware design in co-simulation.
-It works by executing a program in lock-step in the Verilog simulator and C based emulator.
-It compares instruction side effects and flags an error if they don't match.
+It executes programs in lock-step in the Verilog simulator and C based emulator, comparing instruction side effects.
+If they do not match, it flags an error.
 This works with both real programs and random instruction sequences created by the generate_random utility.

 Randomized cosimulation is a common processor verification technique.
 Here are a few papers that describe it's application in some commercial processors: